jakeswenson/BitBetter/README.md

 ## You should have reached out to bitwarden

 Thanks, good idea.
 And I did.
 Currently they're not focused on solving this issue - yet.
 To be clear i'm totally happy to give them my money.
-Offer a perpetual family license, and i'd pay for it.
+Offer a perpetual server license, and i'd pay for it.
+Let me license the server, period.
+Allow an orginzation to have Premium for all users..
+500 seats, let the 500 users in the orginzation have the Premium features too.
-Offer me a license thats tied to a version, I'll gladly rebuy another when a new version comes out AND i'm ready to upgrade.

-I provided all these suggestions to bitwarden and they told me to wait until next year.
-Until then there's this.
+I'm still in the testing/evaluating phase.
+If I am hosting the server/data, let me license the server, period.
+How many licenses does one user need to have...